egonw/rrdf/README.md

 packages installed.
 See also issue https://github.com/egonw/rrdf/issues/28 and https://github.com/egonw/rrdf/issues/29.

-If you have the devtools package installed, you can do:

     > install.packages("rJava") # if not present already
     > install.packages("devtools") # if not present already
     > library(devtools)